MykSto/graphql--react-app/README.md

 - eslint: ^6.8.0

 # How to use:
-- Close the repository
+- Clone this repository
-- Install dependencies with `npm install`
+- Install dependencies with command `npm install`
-- Run with command `npm start`
+- Start the application with command `npm start`
 - End point of the application is localhost:3000
-- AuthO token is required to be entered to get search results
+- AuthO token is required to enter search results

 # AuthO token of GitHub
 - Go to your GitHub account